 By 2018, however, Bynes seemed to have been turning her life around by enrolling in FIDM.
 Instructors loved her and she made some close friends at school.
 After years of being bombarded with news on her, Bynes became more guarded.

 Amanda Bynes in 2020 and Beyond

 Since her interview with PAPER magazine, Amanda Bynes’s life has still been a roller coaster of ups and downs.
-Her mother Lynn Bynes was scheduled to maintain conservatorship of her daughter’s estate through August 2020, but Amanda Bynes planned to challenge the arrangement.

 After months of not using her social media accounts, Bynes returned to her platform to give updates about her life.
 Before she deleted her Instagram, Bynes revealed that she had been receiving treatment for her social anxiety.
 She also shared how she was getting her bachelor’s degree from FIDM by taking online classes.